Why Negative Goals Sabotage Your Success

 If you answered “yes” to three or more questions, your goal likely uses negative framing and could benefit from reframing.

 Negative goals appear across various life areas, yet they often go unnoticed.
-Consider these common examples:
+Notice how the negative version states what to stop, while the reframe specifies a concrete daily action you can complete.

 Work and Career: